National Research Council Canada: World War II

 With the impetus of World War II, the NRC grew rapidly and for all practical purposes, became a military science and weapons research organization.
 It undertook a number of important projects, which included participation with the United States and United Kingdom, in the development of chemical and germ warfare agents, the explosive RDX, the proximity fuse, radar, and submarine detection techniques.
-Many inventions and innvoations during this period and beyond drew upon the skills of engineer George J. Klein, who is often touted as the most productive inventor in Canada during the 20th century.
+Many inventions and innovations during this period and beyond drew upon the skills of engineer George J. Klein, who is often touted as the most productive inventor in Canada during the 20th century.
 A special branch, known as the Examination Unit, was involved with cryptology and the interception of enemy radio communications.
 According to the Canadian Security Intelligence Service website, the NRC headquarters in Ottawa "was a prime espionage target" during the Cold War.
 The NRC was also engaged in atomic fission research at the Montreal Laboratory, and later the Chalk River Laboratories in Ontario.

 Post-World War II

 Post-WWII, the NRC reverted to its pre-war civilian role, and a number of wartime activities were spun off to newly formed organizations.
 Military research continued under a new organization, the Defence Research Board, while inventions with commercial potential were transferred to the newly formed Canadian Patents and Development Limited; and atomic research went to the newly created Atomic Energy of Canada Limited.
 Foreign signals intelligence gathering officially remained with the agency when, by Order in Council, the Examination Unit became the Communications Branch of the NRC in 1946.
 The CBNRC was transferred to the Department of National Defence in 1975, and renamed the Communications Security Establishment.
 During the 1950s, the medical research funding activities of the NRC were handed over to the newly formed Medical Research Council of Canada.

 On 1 May 1978, with the rapid post-war growth of Canadian universities, the NRC's role in university research funding in the natural sciences was passed under the GOSA Act to the Natural Sciences and Engineering Research Council of Canada.

 In the 1980s, the NRC was responsible for selecting the first Canadian astronauts.
 The first Canadian in space, Marc Garneau, flew on the Space Shuttle Challenger on mission STS-41-G in October 1984.
 The NRC's role in the space program was transferred to the Canadian Space Agency following its foundation in 1989.
+Budget increases for the NRC were capped at 5%-per year as part of the Expenditure Control Plan of the 1990 federal budget.